mainmatter/playbook/process/README.md

 Good issues aim to:

-* a description of what is to be done and why, potentially accompanied by screenshots, mockups/sketches or other visuals that help understand the desired outcome; it might also be beneficial to add a summary of the issue's history, introduce previous related changes or alternative changes that have
+* describe what is to be done and why, potentially accompanied by screenshots, mockups/sketches or other visuals that help understand the desired outcome; it might also be beneficial to add a summary of the issue's history, introduce previous related changes or alternative changes that have